glenjamin/skin-deep/README.md

 ## Usage

-The goal of skin-deep is to provide higher level functionality built on top of the Shallow Rendering test utilities provided by React 0.13+.
+The goal of skin-deep is to provide higher level functionality built on top of the Shallow Rendering test utilities provided by React.

 By default, shallow rendering gives you a way to see what a component would render without continuing along into rendering its children.
 This is a very powerful baseline, but in my opinion it isn't enough to create good UI tests.
 You either have to assert on the whole rendered component, or manually traverse the tree like this: